actris-cloudnet/rpgpy/README.md

 ```
 $ pip3 install rpgpy
 ```
-If you have an old pip version, the command above fails to install Cython which is a build-dependency for rpgPy.
+NOTE: Old pip versions are not able to automatically install Cython which is a build-dependency for rpgPy.
-In this case, first install Cython with `$ pip3 install cython`.
+In this case, first install Cython manually with `$ pip3 install cython`.
 You also need to have a C-compiler installed because the Cython code is compiled locally during the installation.

 Usage
 -----